chenzhuo1791/microservice-consumer-movie-feign/README.md

-# microservice-consumer-movie
+# microservice-consumer-movie-feign
-microservice-consumer-movie-init for eureka client and consumer part
+microservice-consumer-movie-feign work with provider-user and eureka projects .